UchihaItachiSama/scapy-cli/README.md

 cd /path-to/scapy-2.4.5/
 ```

-- Next copy the `byteosaurus_hex.py` script from this repo under the scapy directory and run it with sudo.
+- Next copy the `byteosaurus_hex.py` script from this repository under the scapy directory and run it with sudo.

 ```shell
 cp byteosaurus_hex.py /path-to/scapy-2.4.5/